kim-allen-hero.webp

 7 PM–9 PM EST

-Teachings on karma (Skt; kamma in Pāli), which simply means “action,” form the basis of Buddhist practice.
-Over two sessions, we will explore teachings from the Pāli texts about kamma, placing them in the context of ancient Indian “theories of action,” as well as relating them to our modern lives and our journey toward awakening.
+Teachings on karma (kamma in Pali)—which simply means “action”—form the basis of Buddhist practice.
+Over two sessions, we’ll explore teachings from the Pāli texts about kamma, placing them in the context of ancient Indian “theories of action,” as well as relating them to our modern lives and our journey toward awakening.
 These teachings offer clear guidance on wise living, while also displaying remarkable nuance.

 The cost for this dharma study series is offered in tiered pricing.
 Please offer as much as you’re able when registering, knowing that your generous contribution allows us to make the dharma available to everyone.